flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 and then did what any good invading fleet should: sack and pillage.
-The fleet [got as far as Sarum Prime](http://community.eveonline.com/news/news-channels/world-news/breaking-news-massive-explosion-detected-over-mekhios/), one jump from the Throne Worlds, when they were [stopped](http://community.eveonline.com/news/news-channels/world-news/breaking-news-elder-fleet-over-mekhios-destroyed/) by one [Jamyl Sarum](http://wiki.eveonline.com/en/wiki/Jamyl_Sarum).
+The fleet [got as far as Sarum Prime](http://community.eveonline.com/news/news-channels/world-news/breaking-news-massive-explosion-detected-over-mekhios/), one jump from the Throne Worlds and home of the Sarum family, when they were [stopped](http://community.eveonline.com/news/news-channels/world-news/breaking-news-elder-fleet-over-mekhios-destroyed/) by one [Jamyl Sarum](http://wiki.eveonline.com/en/wiki/Jamyl_Sarum).
 Sarum, one of the Five Heirs during the Doriam succession trials, had been presumed dead